commonsharp/SurvivalProject-Server/README.md

 * UserSessions is now a sorted list, and the FindUser function uses binary search.
 Haven't tested it much but it should work.
 It means that finding users should be a lot faster now (less lags).
 * Fixed a bug where FindUser was causing a null pointer exception.
 * Fixed a bug where AddFriend was not working properly.
 Also made it more efficient (no need to go to the database).
 Also removed a column from the database thanks to this fix.
+* Fixed the bug where chests gave experience and code instead of code only.

 # 01/04/2017
 * The quest of understanding every single packet continues...